So you want to start playing jazz, right?

 Jazz drums are smaller, not only for easy moving around but for the best sound ranges.

 Drummers find it easier to move around with these drum sets.
-Also, they can fit in any space, of a concert hall or a smoky bar in your town.
+Also, they can fit in any space.

 Here is what you should expect in a standard jazz drums kit: